About Salinas Valley Basin Groundwater Sustainability Agency

 In September 2014, California Governor Jerry Brown enacted legislation that sets forth a path to create local agencies to sustainably manage the state’s groundwater resources.
 This initiative, known as the Sustainable Groundwater Management Act, shifts planning and management of groundwater resources to newly formed Groundwater Sustainability Agencies, made up of local agencies (cities, counties, water districts) and requires development of Groundwater Sustainability Plans by 2020 for priority basins.
 The state designated Salinas Valley as a priority basin.

 The first step in SGMA implementation was to form a Groundwater Sustainability Agency by June 30, 2017.
-Under SGMA, an agency or combination of local agencies may form a GSA by using any of the following methods: a joint powers authority (JPA) agreement, or a memorandum of agreement (MOU) or other legal agreement.
+Under SGMA, an agency or combination of local agencies may form a GSA by using any of the following methods: a joint powers authority (JPA) agreement, a memorandum of agreement (MOU) or other legal agreement.

-From 2015 to 2017, stakeholders in the Salinas Valley worked collaboratively to develop recommendations on formation of the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA) as a joint powers authority.
+From 2015 to 2017, stakeholders in the Salinas Valley worked collaboratively to develop recommendations on the formation of the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA) as a joint powers authority.

 SGMA provides that a local agency, a combination of local agencies, or a county may establish a GSA.
 Specifically, a local agency is defined as any local public entity that has water supply, water management, or land use responsibilities within a groundwater basin.
 In short, any local agency or combination of local agencies overlying a groundwater basin can elect to be a GSA.
 A water corporation regulated by the Public Utilities Commission or a mutual water company may participate in a GSA through a memorandum of agreement or other legal agreement.
 Non-agency parties can be incorporated into the decision-making process for the GSA through advisory bodies or by creating special provisions in the legal formation.